napoleond/blog/_posts/2020-08-02-data-practices-for-scrappy-startups.md

 ---
 layout: post
 title:  "Data practices for scrappy startups"
-date:   2020-09-02 12:13:00 -0500
+date:   2020-08-02 12:13:00 -0500
 categories: []
 tags: []
 ---

-*I'm contemplating some follow-ups to this post, but want to gauge interest first.
-If you'd like to read more about data practices for scrappy startups, please fill out this (really short!)* [*Google Form*](https://forms.gle/6PtpnLDtxuctU9Py7)*.
-Thank you!*
+*After writing this post, I was inspired to write more about the topic and spun up a new site around it.
+Head over to [www.tabbydata.com](https://www.tabbydata.com) to learn more!*

 ---